I. Reliability Fundamentals (29 questions)

 3. Data collection methods

-- Identify and select appropriate data collection methods (e.g., surveys, automated tests, automated monitoring, and reporting tools) in order to meet various data analysis objectives and data quality needs.
+- Identify and select appropriate data collection methods (e.g., surveys, automated tests, automated monitoring, and reporting tools) to meet various data analysis objectives and data quality needs.
 (Evaluate)

 4. Data summary and reporting